EventSaucePHP/EventSauce/docs/docs/index.md

 ## Disclaimer

-Solving problems using event sourcing requires a very different mindset when compared to traditional PHP-OOP software modeling.
+Solving problems using event sourcing requires a very different mindset when compared to traditional PHP-OOP software modelling.
 It's less focused about state and more about processes, transitions, and communication in general.
 Event sourcing is also not simple.
 It's build on a body of knowledge that is inherently complex.
 There are many concepts that come into play that build off one another.

 However, event sourcing also provides an easier way to model a variety of issues.
 It's a remedy against storing "work in progress" entities.
-It's a better fit when modeling anything where the transition is just as important as the end result.
+It's a better fit when modelling anything where the transition is just as important as the end result.